 What are the financial burdens of a divorce?

 Going through a divorce or separation can be extremely challenging, both emotionally and financially.
-According to a 2014 study by Aviva, the cost of divorce fees alone are typically £1,280 per person – but there can be a wide range of other costs to consider, such as childcare and maintenance, lost savings, finding and furnishing a new home, or suddenly needing to pay your bills, mortgage or rent by yourself.
+According to a 2014 study by Aviva, the cost of divorce fees alone in 2014 were typically £1,280 per person – but there can be a wide range of other costs to consider, such as childcare and maintenance, lost savings, finding and furnishing a new home, or suddenly needing to pay your bills, mortgage or rent by yourself.

 How can a divorce affect your credit rating?